 The 12 Months package is value for money in my opinion as the one-off £48.95 payment works out to be £4.08 a month.
-If you were two pay each month for 12 months then it would cost you £107.40 in total.
+If you were two payments each month for 12 months then it would cost you £107.40 in total.

-So it definitely makes sense to opt for the 12 Months package, (but that’s only if you are happy with the site).
+So it makes sense to opt for the 12 Months package, (but that’s only if you are happy with the site).

 Benefits of membership

 Besides getting access to millions of records there are a couple of benefits that you can receive if you decide to subscribe.

 - Quarterly Magazine – These magazines are packed full of tips and advice that can help you with your military research.